 - Any projected reductions in key emissions (CO2, O3, CO, PMx, and NOx) and their anticipated effects.
 Provide any available forecasts of emission reductions from a baseline of existing service for the first and fifth years of full operation (provide supporting documentation if available). - Any expected energy and oil savings from traffic diversion from other modes and changes in the sources of energy for transportation.
 Provide any available information on changes from the baseline of the existing service for the first and fifth years of full operation (provide supporting documentation if available). - Use of green methods and technologies.
-Address green building design, "Leadership in Environmental and Energy Design" building design standards, green manufacturing methods, energy efficient rail equipment, and/or other environmentally friendly approaches.
+Address green building design, "Leadership in Environmental and Energy Design" building design standards, green manufacturing methods, energy efficient rail equipment, and/or other environmentally-friendly approaches.

-The main project goal is to dramatically decrease overall wait times for trains traveling on the UP line over the Osage River.
-By reducing the wait times to use the river crossing, the amount of fuel wasted by unnecessary engine idling will also dramatically decrease.
+The main project goal is to dramatically decrease overall wait times for trains traveling on the UP line.
+By reducing the wait times for trains traveling in and out of the St. Louis metro area, the amount of wasted fuel by necessary engine idling will also decrease.
 Based on the reduction in idling, emission reductions for the criteria pollutants of NOx, CO and PM were calculated.
 As a diesel engine also emits CO2, reducing idling will also cut CO2 emissions.
 However, at this time, the U.S. Environmental Protection Agency has not released a guidance document on how to calculate CO2 emissions and reductions for diesel train engines.